moagrius/TileView/README.md

 Again, no configration is required - there is no `orientation` attribute - it does it's best to figure out what makes sense.

-At some point, `ScrollView` will be it's own repository, and will be a dependency of `ScalingScrollView`.

 ##### ScalingScrollView
 `ScalingScrollView` extends `ScrollView` and adds scaling APIs, as well as built-in scaling gesture managent (pinch and double tap to zoom).
 By default, it will visually scale its content, but that can be disabled with a single setter `setShouldVisuallyScaleContents(false)`, and you can manage your content with a porportional scaled value.
 Similarly, it will lay itself out to the current scale value, unless that too is disabled `setWillHandleContentSize(true)`